-We hold a \$189.0 million commitment in a mezzanine loan and preferred equity investment in a development project in Los Angeles County which includes a hospitality and retail renovation and a new condominium tower construction (the "Mixed-use Project").

-Our investment interests are held through a joint venture (the "Mezzanine Lender") with affiliates of our Manager.
-The Mezzanine Lender maintains total commitments to the mezzanine loan and preferred equity investment of approximately \$574 million of which our commitment is \$189.0 million.
+We originated a \$189.0 million commitment to an approximately \$574 million mezzanine loan and preferred equity investment in a development project in Los Angeles County, which includes a hospitality and retail renovation and a new condominium tower construction (the "Mixed-use Project").
+Our investment interests are held through a joint venture (the "Colony Mezzanine Lender") with affiliates of our Manager.

 In April 2020, the senior mortgage lender notified the borrower developer that the Mixed-use Project loan funding was out of balance, due to cost overruns from certain hard and soft costs and senior loan interest reserve shortfalls projected through completion.
-As a result, during the second quarter, the Mezzanine Lender made two protective advances to the senior mortgage lender totaling \$67.6 million, of which our share was \$28.5 million.
-The Mezzanine Lender has a remaining unfunded commitment of \$39.3 million, of which our share is \$14.5 million.
-The Mezzanine Lender has placed this investment on nonaccrual status.
+To address the out of balance circumstance during the second quarter, the Colony Mezzanine Lender made two protective advances to the senior mortgage lender totaling \$67.6 million, of which our share was \$28.5 million.
+The Colony Mezzanine Lender placed this investment on nonaccrual status.